-If you are into Absinthe in a serious way, you need one of these!
-It is used to drip the water (over sugar usually) into a glass of absinthe from a height to help dissolve the sugar and for a little bar theater.
+This metal Lady Absinthe Fountain is without a doubt our most popular absinthe fountain.
+A perfect, fully functional exact reproduction of the most famous absinthe fountain style, with four working taps.
+If you are into absinthe in a serious way, you need one of these!
+It is used to drip the cold water (over sugar usually) into a glass of absinthe from a height to help dissolve the sugar and for a little bar theater.
 Handmade, mouth blown glass, metallic type plating over brass with four spouts and spigots for up to four glasses of absinthe at one time - showy and eliminates the line at parties.
 Casting is solid, heavy and decently done.
-Fit and finish are excellent if not fine, especially considering the price.
+Fit and finish are excellent, and all aspects of this fountain have been meticulously reproduced from classic originals.
+From the hand-etched glass reservoir to the beading around the base.
 8 inches under the spout will accommodate all glasses and still have plenty of fall to dissolve sugar and look nice.

+All our fountains are handmade and mouth-blown unique products - or rather individual works of art with small variations in expression, pattern and color.
 These absinthe fountains are shipped carefully packaged and will require some easy assembly.
 This involves simply connecting the base to the bowl and placing the cover on top.
-We suggest that you rinse the glass bowl and taps before first use.
+We suggest that you rinse the glass bowl and taps with room temperature water before first use.

-Water capacity 68oz (2 liters)
+Water capacity: 68oz (2 liters)

-Overall height just under 24" (59cm)
+Overall height just under: 23.23" (59cm)

 Our absinthe fountains, glasses, spoons or absinthe liquors have been already supplied to many bars, clubs, hotels or restaurants in Thailand, England, France, Australia, Japan, Austria, Czech Republic or the United Arab Emirates.
 If you would like to buy any of our products in larger quantities, please contact us for wholesale prices.